TCKAN:A Novel Integrated Network Model for Predicting Mortality Risk in Sepsis Patients: Introduction

-With the advent of Electronic Health Records (EHR) systems \cite{9}, there has been a significant increase in the availability of medical data, enriching the resources for mortality risk prediction in sepsis.
-Data typically used for this purpose includes physiological metrics from the prior 24 hours, laboratory results, and demographic and diagnostic information, which are pivotal for developing high-accuracy predictive models.
+Sepsis, a life-threatening condition characterized by a systemic inflammatory response to infection\cite{1}, poses a significant global health burden\cite{3,4}.
+Accurate prediction of sepsis mortality risk is essential for efficient resource allocation and improved patient outcomes \cite{7,chen2022towards,8}.

-In current clinical practice, several scoring tools are widely utilized to assess sepsis severity, including the Sequential Organ Failure Assessment (SOFA) \cite{10}, Acute Physiology and Chronic Health Evaluation II (APACHE II) \cite{11}, Simplified Acute Physiology Score II (SAPS II) \cite{12}, and the Sepsis Severity Score (SSS) \cite{13}.
-However, these tools exhibit notable limitations.
-They are predominantly based on specific populations and clinical settings from their time of development, leading to reduced predictive accuracy as demographics and practices evolve.
-Studies indicate that SOFA, APACHE II, and SAPS II are less effective in predicting ICU sepsis patient mortality due to their reliance on a limited set of static physiological parameters, which do not fully capture dynamic patient condition changes \cite{14,15}.
-Furthermore, although the Sepsis Severity Score is tailored for in-hospital sepsis severity, it similarly shows weak predictive performance for in-hospital mortality \cite{16}.
+To effectively allocate resources and improve patient outcomes, numerous models have been developed to predict the mortality risk associated with sepsis.
+Scoring tools \cite{11,13} are widely used to assess the severity of sepsis.
+While various scoring tools have been developed, these tools are predominantly based on specific populations and clinical settings from their time of development, leading to reduced predictive accuracy as demographics and practices evolve.
+Additionally, these methods rely on a limited set of static physiological parameters that do not fully capture the dynamic changes in patient conditions\cite{14,15}.